olange/pawa/docs/CONTRIBUTING.md

 2018-02-15 16:56:29.291+0000 INFO  Remote interface available at http://localhost:7474/
 ```

-Open a browser window and try to login to [`http://localhost:7474`](http://localhost:7474) with user `neo4j` and password `neo4j`, then change that initial password to one you'll remember easily while developing.
+Open a browser window and try to login to [`http://localhost:7474`](http://localhost:7474) with user `neo4j` and password `neo4j`.
+Then change that initial password to one you'll remember easily while developing.